kfoynt/LocalGraphClustering/README.rst

 Examples
 ========

-In the "notebooks" folder see the Jupyter notebooks "examples", "examples_with_visualization" and "more_local_examples_with_visualization".
+In the "notebooks" folder see the Jupyter notebooks "examples", "examples_with_visualization", "more_local_examples_with_visualization" and "spectral_vs_flow_with_visualization".